dhamodharanECE/dhamodharanECE-dhamodharanECE-Implement-Bot-Page/README.md

 Users can chat with the Soul AI model in a conversational interface.

-Each AI response is displayed using a <p> tag.
+Each AI response is displayed using a tag.

 If the query doesn’t match any known question, AI replies with: